top of page

 Art has always been one of my passions and during college I enjoyed photography, art theory, ceramics, and watercolor classes.
 I didn't start making jewelry until one day in 2004 when I went to the library and checked out a few books on jewelry making.
 Yes, the library, this was before the days of YouTube.

 The cute pooches pictured below are our dogs, Buddy and Shirley, and sadly both have crossed the rainbow bridge.
-Since their passing my husband and I have been caring for foster dogs and find it very rewarding to help save the lives of shelter pets.
+Since their passing my husband and I started caring for foster dogs and found it very rewarding to help save the lives of shelter pets.
+We then adopted one of our fosters, Auggie, pictured above, who is a handful but lovable just the same.

 bottom of page